About Us

 In 1973, the South Holland Historical Society asked to use a room on the lower level for their museum.
 With funds provided by the Village, the room was finished off for this purpose.
 The Historical Society will occupy the room until it is needed by the Library.
 In 1976, the North Meeting Room on the lower level was constructed.
 In March 1991, the south end of the lower level was renovated for the Youth Services department, which moved into its current location in September 1991.

-The Library has since undergone many remodeling and renovation projects, most notably with major renovations in 1991-92 and in 2002-03.
+The Library has since undergone many remodeling and renovation projects, most notably with major renovations in 1991-92, in 2002-03, and in 2021-22.
 Additional projects have been completed, which include the roof replacement in 2006, drainage tile replacement in 2007, creation of the Teen Room in 2015, and the installation of a new ADA-compliant elevator in 2018.